 PART 5

-Directions: There is a word or phrase missing in each of the sentences down below.
+Directions: There is a word or phrase missing in each of the sentences below.
 Four choices of answers are provided below each sentence.
 Choose the best answer to make the sentence complete.
 Then mark the letter (A), (B), (C), or (D) on your answer sheet.